 When you get onto a platform, there will also be big signs which show all of the stops that trains from that station can make.

-The final thing to note is that you can see when the next train is coming on signs above the platforms.
+The final thing to note on how to take the tube in London is that you can see when the next train is coming on signs above the platforms.

 However, you should make a note of the final destination listed on that sign and then check on the big tube maps on the walls if your stop is included in that.